-3.3 Exploratory analyses
+Figure 2.
+Overlay of scatter plot and regression line (with the shaded 95% confidence interval band) for the effect of childhood adversity on post-opioid a) liking of the effects and b) feeling good.
+There was a modest yet significant effect of childhood adversity (CTQ total score) on post-opioid liking (b = -0.06, p = 0.046) where an average 1 Likert unit increase across all of the CTQ items (rated on a 1-5 Likert scale) led to a significant -1.5 NRS unit decrease in liking.
+There were no significant effects of CTQ total score on feeling good (b = 0.01, p = 0.690).
+While the range of the CTQ total score is 25-125, the maximum score did not exceed 72 in this patient population.
+The red dotted vertical lines crossing the x-axis are to visually illustrate total scores with an average 1 Likert unit difference for the CTQ items (equivalent to a 25-point difference in the CTQ total score), starting from the lowest total score.
+The regression lines and respective models adjusted for age, sex, weight, opioid type, and surgery type.
+As these variables were mean-centred prior to plotting, the regression line reflect predicted liking and feel good averaged across gender, drug, age, and weight for an individual that is undergoing the most common surgery (minor abdominal surgery)

-3.3.1 Subgroup analyses comparing high childhood adversity with none for ‘feeling good’ and ‘feeling anxious’
+3.3 Exploratory subgroup analyses comparing high childhood adversity with none for ‘feeling good’ and ‘feeling anxious’

 Seventy-two patients scored in the ‘none’ range for all CTQ subscales (50%); 56 patients scored in the ‘low’ and ‘moderate’ ranges on one or more subscales (39%); and 15 patients rated scored in the ‘severe’ range for at least one subscale (11%).
 After visual inspection of group means for subjective drug effects (Figure 2), we noted that none of the 15 patients with ‘severe’ CTQ scores reported a reduction in feel good after opioid injection, whereas the overall group mean was reduced by 0.4 points.
-While the positive mean change in feeling good scores for the severe group is consistent with the original study results, an ANOVA exploring the interaction between group (‘none’, ‘severe’) and time (pre, post) did not yield a significant interaction effect for feeling good (F(1,89) = 3.45, p = .067), nor any significant main effects.
-The ANOVA of anxiety ratings did not show any significant interaction effects (F(1,87) = 1.69, p = .202).
+While the positive mean change in feeling good scores for the severe group is consistent with the original study results, post-hoc exploratory ANOVA’s comparing the interaction between group (‘none’, ‘severe’) and time (pre, post) did not yield a significant interaction effect for feeling good (F(1,89) = 3.45, p = .067), nor any significant main effects.
+The ANOVA of anxiety ratings did not show any significant interaction effects (F(1,87) = 1.69, p = .202).These were exploratory analyses that were not included in the registered report.
 Additional data and figures comparing these groups are available in SM2, including scatterplots where visual inspection did not indicate a clear linear or nonlinear pattern.
+SM2 also contains demographic variables between this and the previous sample, in addition to mean differences and confidence intervals for each of the drug effects.

-Figure 2.
+Figure 3.
 Subjective opioid effects (feeling good, feeling anxious, and drug specific effects for liking, disliking, and feeling high post-opioid) stratified by group: (i) patients that scored in the ‘none’ category across all CTQ subscales (n = 76), (ii) patients that scored in the ‘low’ or ‘moderate’ category for one or more (denoted as ‘1+’ in the figure legend) of the CTQ subscales, but never in the severe category (n = 52), and (iii) patients that scored severe on one or more (1+) subscales (n = 15).
 Error bars represent standard errors.

-3.3.2 Childhood adversity and other subjective effects
+3.4 Exploratory regressions for other subjective drug effects